-- 1.1 ESNZ recommends approved safety helmets should be worn at all times when dealing with horses. - 1.2 All Athletes must wear correctly fitted protective headgear that conforms with one of the current approved safety standards and is tagged accordingly.
-These standards may be subject to change but the latest list can be found on the ESNZ website at www.nzequestrian.org.nz/esnz/resources/health-safety.
-ESNZ will ensure that any changes to the standards are communicated to members and area committees

-- 1.3 While riding at any showgrounds/competition venue, or ESNZ venue when training, the use of properly fastened approved, tagged protective headgear will be mandatory. - 1.4 Athletes will not be permitted to train or compete unless they wear approved, tagged, protective headgear bearing the ESNZ/NZPCA helmet tag. - 1.5 FAILURE TO WEAR APPROVED TAGGED PROTECTIVE HEADGEAR - a) Any Athlete who fails to wear approved, tagged, protective headgear at any event, training day or at any ESNZ venue at any time, will be issued with a warning by a member of the Ground Jury or an ESNZ listed official at an event where there is no Ground Jury.
-The issuing officer/Ground Jury will issue an official warning card and a copy will be sent to ESNZ. - b) If that Athlete fails to comply for a second time, they will receive an instant \$50 fine, payable to ESNZ.
+- 1.1 ESNZ recommends approved safety helmets should be worn at all times when dealing with horses. - All Athletes must wear correctly fitted protective headgear that 1.2 conforms with one of the current approved safety standards and is tagged accordingly.
+These standards may be subject to change but the ESNZ latest list can be found on the website at www.nzequestrian.org.nz/esnz/resources/health-safety.
+ESNZ will ensure that any changes to the standards are communicated to members and area committees.
+Tags on helmets must be on the left side straps. - 1.3 While riding at any showgrounds/competition venue, or ESNZ venue when training, the use of properly fastened approved, tagged protective headgear will be mandatory. - 1.4 Athletes will not be permitted to train or compete unless they wear approved, tagged, protective headgear bearing the ESNZ/NZPCA helmet tag. - 1.5 FAILURE TO WEAR APPROVED TAGGED PROTECTIVE HEADGEAR - a) Any Athlete who fails to wear approved, tagged, protective headgear at any event, training day or at any ESNZ venue at any time, will be issued with a warning by a member of the Ground Jury or an ESNZ listed official at an event where there is no Ground Jury.

+The issuing officer/Ground Jury will issue an official warning card and a copy will be sent to ESNZ.

+- b) If that Athlete fails to comply for a second time, they will receive an instant \$50 fine, payable to ESNZ.
 An official warning card will be filled out by a member of the Ground Jury/ESNZ official and sent to ESNZ.
-The Athlete cannot compete again until the fine is paid to ESNZ. - c) A third or any subsequent offence for riding at a competition/venue without correctly, approved, tagged protective headgear will result in a further fine of \$250 and may include a stand down period which will be determined by an ESNZ judicial committee. - 1.6 Warnings and fines must be lodged with ESNZ and ESNZ will keep a list, on the database, of Athletes with helmet warnings and fines. - 1.7 cameras Athletes while riding The use of by at а showground/competition venue (however such a camera is affixed, whether to the Athlete, protective headgear, head covering, or carriage) is prohibited, unless otherwise specifically agreed to by the ESNZ Technical Delegate officiating at the Event (in consultation with the President of the GJ, where appropriate).
+The Athlete cannot compete again until the fine is paid to ESNZ. - c) A third or any subsequent offence for riding at a competition/venue without correctly, approved, tagged protective headgear will result in a further fine of \$250 and may include a stand down period which - 1.6 The use of cameras bv Athletes while ridina at а showground/competition venue (however such a camera is affixed, whether to the Athlete, protective headgear, head covering, or carriage) is prohibited, unless otherwise specifically agreed to by the ESNZ Technical Delegate officiating at the Event (in consultation with the President of the GJ, where appropriate).
 Such a decision will be completely at the discretion of the Technical Delegate/GJ President, and not subject to challenge.
 In the event that approval is given by the Technical Delegate/GJ President, an athlete's decision to wear a camera while competing will always be voluntary and at the athlete's own risk.